Air Transport Advisory Board

 Captain David Harrison MA (cantab) FRAeS - Chairman

-In 1985 David transferred to the British Airways Boeing 757 and 767 fleet with a subsequent Command on type, remaining until retirement in 2002, and achieved task variety by accepting appointments in Safety roles, Fleet Technical Management, aircraft acceptance and delivery from Boeing Seattle and ETOPS development before transferring to a training appointment for the final eight years.
+In 1985 David transferred to the British Airways Boeing 757 and 767 fleet with a subsequent Command on type, remaining until retirement in 2002.
+He achieved task variety by accepting appointments in Safety roles, Fleet Technical Management, aircraft acceptance and delivery from Boeing Seattle and ETOPS development before transferring to a training appointment for the final eight years.

 Shortly after retirement, he joined CTC Aviation Services as a Boeing Instructor and Deputy Head of Safety and Compliance, roles which are still current in CTC as it develops as part of L-3 Communications Company of New York.